awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 **Before you begin**
 + Install or update the SSM Agent on your instances\.
 To patch Linux instances, your instances must be running SSM Agent version 2\.0\.834\.0 or later\.
 For more information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
 + Configure roles and permissions for the Maintenance Windows capability\.
-For more information, see [Controlling access to maintenance windows](sysman-maintenance-permissions.md)\.
+For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.
 + Install and configure the AWS CLI, if you have not already\.

   For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.